redhat-developer-tooling/developer-platform-install/README.md

 Red Hat Development Suite Installer
 ====================================

-This installer aims to produce ready to use development environment for Red Hat Container Development Kit v2.0.
+This installer aims to produce ready to use development environment for [Red Hat Container Development Kit](http://developers.redhat.com/products/cdk/overview/) on Windows and macOS platforms.

 Deliverables
 ------------
+Build output is two platform specific executables: Online and Bundle installer.
+Online Installer is lightweight (aproximately 50Mb) and it downloads everything during installation.
+Bundle Installer includes most of binary dependencies and downloads binaries that cannot be included during installation.

+#### Windows

-Build output is two installers.
-The main difference between them is a file size.
-One installer is lightweight and download everything during installation.
-Second one bundles most of binary dependencies and downloads during installation only binaries that cannot be included.
-Both are self extracting executable files made with 7-zip file archiver with a high compression ratio (7-Zip is licensed under the GNU LGPL license, more details on <https://www.7zip.org>).
+Both Installers are self extracting executable files made with 7-zip file archiver with a high compression ratio (7-Zip is licensed under the GNU LGPL license, more details on <https://www.7zip.org>).

+#### macOS

+Both Installers are zipped macOS Application Bundles.

 Architecture
 ------------